bossmido/tag-surfer/README.md

 #### g:tsurf\_prompt\_color

 With this option you can set the color for the prompt.
-As values, you can use names of previously defined highlight groups, such as `String`, `Question` and so on.
-Yo can execute the vim command `:hi` to see all defined highlight groups.
+As values, you can use names of previously defined highlight groups, such as `String`, `Question`, etc. Yo can execute the vim command `:hi` to see all defined highlight groups.

 Default: `"None"` (no color)